rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

 * Compatible with SonarQube 5.6.x, 6.0, 6.1 and 6.2
 * Java Runtime Environment 8 is supported (Java 9 is not support).
 * Improved report handling: there is a tolerant and a strict mode now.
 In tolerant mode analysis continue in case of errors in a report file.
 In strict mode an error in a report file will stop the analysis (`sonar.cxx.errorRecoveryEnabled`).
 In versions before this one behaviour was sometimes strict and sometimes tolerant.
+* The default value of `sonar.cxx.errorRecoveryEnabled` is *True* now.
+To go back to old behaviour set the value to *False*.
 * `sonar.cxx.forceZeroCoverage`: better detection of executable lines.
 Resulting coverage can be slightly different.
 * Improved CPD algorithm with additional configuration settings `sonar.cxx.cpd.ignoreLiterals` and `sonar.cxx.cpd.ignoreIdentifiers`.
 To get same numbers as before set both to `False`.
 * Detailed mode from test metrics is no more supported with SQ 5.6 API.